mplevasseur/CleanData-Project-Tidy-Motion-Data/Clean HAR CodeBook.md

 The raw data also includes another file “decoding” the activity identifier with descriptive labels:
 *	“activity_labels.txt”

 ###Quantitative Variables

 Quantitative (continuous) variables are named in the raw data as a 561-feature vector, with time and frequency domain variables.
 The features include acceleration signal components and other variables estimated from the signals, including mean and standard deviations.

+Units: all quantitative variables are normalized to unit-less values between -1 and 1.

 The 561-feature vectors are originally provided in these files:
 *	“X_train.txt”